marknotton/craft-plugin-colours/README.md

 # Colours *for Craft CMS*

-Query colours or colours in images to do all manner of useful things.
+Query colours to do all manner of useful things.

 ##Table of Contents